gajjuCoderBoi/capstone-project/README.md

 <h3 align="center">Scandit (Back-End Micro-services REST API)</h3>

 <p align="center">
-  Foodie is an a discussion forum where people post and comment on a food recipe.
+  Scandit is an a discussion forum where people post and comment on a topic.
   <br>

   <br>